-For recovery advocates who attend twelve step programs, one of the biggest challenges is talking openly about addiction recovery while also respecting the tradition of anonymity.
+For recovery advocates who attend twelve step programs in New Hampshire, one of the biggest challenges is talking openly about addiction recovery while also respecting the tradition of anonymity.
 After all, these programs have anonymous in their names for a reason.
 Most people know about the twelve steps, but there are also twelve traditions – and these traditions guide how the programs are organized.
 The eleventh tradition states: “Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and film”.

 Across the nation, the addiction recovery movement is booming.
 Addiction treatment in New Hampshire is setting an example for the country.
 Moreover, addiction as a brain disorder – rather than a moral failing – is finally gaining acceptance.
 In this modern era, the question becomes: does anonymity help or hurt?
 Technology has pulled the debate into the limelight; public podcasts and blogs specific to twelve step programs are especially popular amongst tech savvy group members.